-The left-hand oven is a multi-function oven, while the right-hand oven is a fan oven.
-Above the right-hand oven is the slow cook oven.
+The left-hand oven is a multi-function oven, while the righthand oven is a tall fan oven.

 The Multi-function Oven

 As well as the oven fan and fan element, multi-function ovens are fitted with two extra heating elements, one visible in the top of the oven and the second under the oven base.
 Take care to avoid touching the top element and element deflector when placing or removing items from the ovens.